 When the mixture begins to simmer, it should start to thicken.
 As soon as you see it thicken, remove the pan from the heat so the cornstarch will not thin.

 Ladle the hot chocolate immediately into cups and serve piping hot, ideally with Spanish churros for dipping.

 - Be sure to use a clean spoon every time you taste the hot chocolate.
 Enzymes from your mouth can cause a thickened cornstarch mixture to become thin.

 - Do not cook the hot chocolate mixture over high heat because it can cause it to become lumpy.

-- For a Bittersweet Chocolate Version: For this variation, use 2 cups whole milk, 1/2 teaspoon cornstarch, and 3 ounces bittersweet chocolate and continue with the method as written above.
+- For a bittersweet chocolate version, use 2 cups whole milk, 1/2 teaspoon cornstarch, and 3 ounces bittersweet chocolate and continue with the method as written above.

-- For a Baking Chocolate Version: For this variation, use 2 cups whole milk, 1/2 teaspoon cornstarch, 3 ounces baking chocolate, and 1/4 to 1/3 cup granulated sugar.
-If you are using baking chocolate, pour the sugar into the chocolate milk mixture between Step 4 and Step 5 and stir until it is thoroughly dissolved.
+- For a baking chocolate version, use 2 cups whole milk, 1/2 teaspoon cornstarch, 3 ounces baking chocolate, and 1/4 to 1/3 cup granulated sugar.
+If you are using baking chocolate, pour the sugar into the chocolate milk mixture between Step 4 and Step 5, and stir until it is thoroughly dissolved.
 Start with the smaller amount of sugar and add more to taste if necessary.
 This should be done with the pan off of the heat.
 When you place the pan on the stove again in the next step, taste the chocolate for sweetness and add more sugar if necessary.